esdmr/nearley/README.md

 # This fork: `esdmr/nearley`

 Modernized version of nearley with slightly better support for TypeScript, mostly for personal use.
-It will, at some point, be published as `@esdmr/nearley`.
+It is available as `@esdmr/nearley` on npm.

 ## Original README: [nearley](https://nearley.js.org) ↗️